 Bear in mind that this is DreamHost’s shared WordPress hosting, ideal for those who will be optimizing the site themselves.
 For prime customer service and fully managed updates to your site the price goes up to $71.95 per month.

 First off, interacting with the platform is truly beginner-friendly and easy to do.
 Basically no learning curve at all.
 They have data centers around the world (which helps your site performance guaranteeing good load times all around the world).
 Plus, there’s built-in caching and automatic backups.

 Now, about the pricing.
-If you’re just getting started with your very first website, Flywheel has a plan called “Tiny.”
-It’s $15 a month, works up to 5,000 monthly visitors, you get 5GB of disk space, 250GB of bandwidth and an SSL certificate included for free.
+If you’re just getting started with your very first website, Flywheel has a plan called “Starter.”
+It’s $23 a month, works up to 25,000 monthly visitors, you get 5GB of disk space, 50GB of bandwidth and an SSL certificate included for free.